rulewis/journey-optimizer.en/help/using/personalization/functions/arrays-list.md

 ## Distinct{#distinct}

-The `distinct` function is used to remove duplicate values from an array or list.
+The `distinct` function is used to get values from an array or list with duplicate values removed.

 **Format**